grahamleslie/grahamleslie.github.io/_posts/2022-01-30-building-a-budget-racecar.md

 duration: "13 minutes"
 ---

-In July of '21, I decided I would get into amateur racing.
+In July of '21, I decided I would get into racing.

+### The Video

+I've since posted a YouTube video about this build.
+If you'd rather watch than read, check it out:

+<iframe width="100%" height="315" src="https://www.youtube-nocookie.com/embed/AJByPyIkx5I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 I put this post together to prove that it's possible to build a track-ready race car for a reasonable budget.